-The College of Engineering is proud to sponsor Senior Capstone Innovation Day, held in the spring of each year, and featuring student projects from all five departments: Chemical and Materials Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electrical and Biomedical Engineering, and Mechanical Engineering.
+The College of Engineering is proud to sponsor Senior Capstone Innovation Day, held every spring and featuring student projects from the College’s five departments: Chemical & Materials Engineering; Civil & Environmental Engineering; Computer Science & Engineering, Electrical & Biomedical Engineering; and Mechanical Engineering.

 For more information please contact Indira Chatterjee at email@example.com.

 Many of our capstone courses encourage students to develop projects in coordination with local community and industry partners.
 Past projects have included developing technology for area schools, designing assistive devices for local individuals with disabilities, and creating or refining products for local industry.

 If you have a project you'd like a team of engineering students to consider, please fill out the form below.
 Submitted projects will be reviewed by capstone course instructors.
 One of the capstone course instructors will get in touch with you.

 Please review the project requirements listed below before submitting your project idea.
 Please also review our guidelines for sponsored capstone projects.

 A special inter-disciplinary class for senior biomedical engineering students on innovation and entrepreneurship